makerdao/mips/MIP41/mip41.md

 **MIP41c7: Interim Facilitator Appointment Process**
 Specifies the process used to appoint an Interim Facilitator to a Core Unit.

+**MIP41c8: Endgame Transition**
+This component defines the special rules of Endgame Transition as they apply to all Core Unit related MIPs.

 ## Motivation

 A Facilitator is the most trusted actor in the MakerDAO community; they are given a high degree of autonomy and have resources and governance powers at their disposal.
 This Framework provides Governance with a simple way of managing and holding Facilitators accountable through the MIPs process.